Theduskk/tw-devtest/README.md

 # Go Only
 go run main.go

+The below is noisy as it queries the public endpoint (TODO Mock it) go test -v ./...

 # Docker
 go build; docker build --tag devtask0.1 .; docker run --publish 3000:3000 devtask0.1;